Shulker1024/shulker1024.github.io/_pages/cv.md

 The scaling relations between the mass of supermassive black holes and properties of the host galaxies at high redshifts

-Advisor: Lulu Fan (USTC).
+Advisor: Professor Lulu Fan (University of Science and Technology of China).

-- selected hot dust-obscured galaxies (hot-DOGs) using data from WISE and SDSS\newline
+- selected hot dust-obscured galaxies (hot-DOGs) using data from WISE and SDSS
-- conducted multiwavelength image decomposition of hot-DOGs and derived luminosity and velocity dispersion of bulges in them\newline
+- conducted multiwavelength image decomposition of hot-DOGs and derived luminosity and velocity dispersion of bulges in them
 - explored the correlations between black hole mass and bulge luminosity, as well as the correlations between black hole mass and velocity dispersion

 Languages & skills